fordsfords/blink/README.md

 Blink can monitor up to 4 conditions in any combination:
 * Short press of reset button.
-* A confiured GPIO input reading a configured value (e.g. an external button).
+* A configured GPIO input reading a configured value (e.g. an external button).
 * The AXP209 temperature exceeding a configured threshold.
 * The battery charge level dropping below a configured threshold (only applies if CHIP is running only on battery; an external power source will suppress battery monitoring).

 While blink is running, it can be configured to blink either CHIP's status LED, or an external LED connected to a GPIO output (or both).

-There are actually two configurable thresholds available for battery and temperature, a warning threshold and a shutdown threshold.
-There is also a configurable GPIO output that can be associated with the battery and/or the temperature.
-For example, the temperature warning GPIO could turn on a fan, and the battery warning GPIO could be used to power down an external device to reduce current consumption.
+For temperature and battery monitoring, here are actually two configurable thresholds available: a warning threshold and a shutdown threshold.
+There is also a configurable warning GPIO output.
+For example, the temperature warning GPIO could turn on a fan, and the battery warning GPIO could be used to enter a reduced power mode by removing power to a non-critical external device.

 Note that if blink shuts CHIP down due to low battery, it will not be possible to boot CHIP successfully without connecting to a power supply.
-If you try, blink will immediately detect low battey and will shut down before the system is fully booted.
+If you try, blink will immediately detect low battery and will shut down before the system is fully booted.
 Similarly, if blink shuts CHIP down due to high temperature, you must let CHIP cool before you can boot it.
 ## Killing Blink

 Since blink is a service, you can manually stop it with: